Belize Museum, Belize City - Things to Do at Belize Museum

 Government House

-Historic colonial mansion and former residence of British governors, now a cultural center with beautiful gardens overlooking the Caribbean Sea
+Former residence of British governors, now a cultural center with period rooms and rotating exhibitions

 Swing Bridge

-Historic manually operated swing bridge over Haulover Creek, one of the few remaining of its kind in the world
+Historic manually-operated bridge over Haulover Creek - one of the few remaining swing bridges in the world

 Image Factory Art Foundation